 I am the Creative Director of the Witness to Guantanamo project, the world's most comprehensive collection of Guantanamo stories, which reveals a legal black hole that delivered underwhelming security and overwhelming injustice.
 My company, Between the Lens, creates micro-docs, web, and branding videos for small businesses and non-profits.
 I love the energy of this format; I love using my various skills to articulate messages in the most concise way possible; I love making people laugh, tear-up, smile and connect to the issues in a matter of minutes; and I love being able to create, deliver and distribute meaningful content quickly, allowing it to always be relevant.

-I am also a founding board member of the Couch Film Collective, a non-profit redefining the female narrative by changing the stories told about women and by getting more women behind the camera at all levels of production.
+I am also a founding board member of the Couch Film Collective, a non-profit redefining the female narrative by changing the stories told about women and by getting more women and POC behind the camera at all levels of production.
 I believe this industry is uniquely positioned to change the global dialogue and culture by empowering new voices.